 On January 19, 2021, the expected NutrInform "User Manual" was published, which clarifies the conditions of use of the Italy’s NutrInform Battery brand whose use, as a form of voluntary complementary presentation to the nutritional declaration, was established by the Decree of November 19, 2020.

-The affixing of the logo, represented by the graphic representation of a battery (see image below), is the all-Italian alternative to traffic light management systems (Nutriscore, traffic light ...).
-Unlike the Nutriscore which assigns a score to the food, the nutriform battery was born with an "educational" objective, that is to inform and educate the consumer on the energy and nutrient needs taken with a portion of food and above all to guide him in the conscious choice of food. present in supermarkets.
+The affixing of the logo, represented by the graphic representation of a battery (see image below), is the all-Italian alternative to traffic light management systems (Nutriscore, etc).
+Unlike the Nutriscore which assigns a score to the food, the nutriform battery was born with an "educational" objective, that is to inform and educate consumers on the energy and nutrient needs taken with a portion of food and above all to guide them in the conscious choice of food present in supermarkets.

 One of the main innovations introduced by the user manual is the definition of a list of standard portions for each product category, on the basis of which the Nutrinform battery must be calculated.

 The manual specifies that "The presence on the market of sales units of different formats, sometimes lower than the standard portion, sometimes even slightly higher, could represent a confounding factor for the correct information of the consumer" for this reason it provides practical examples on how determine the portion based on the net weight of the package and the presence or absence of single doses.

 - The packaged products of large formats will process the NutrInform battery according to the standard portions indicated.
 For example, if you have a 500g pack of pasta, the development of the NutrInform battery will be done for 80g (the standard portion)